zulip/zulip/help/invite-new-users.md

 1. Click **Invite**.

 !!! warn ""
-    **Note**: As an anti-spam measure, the number of email invites you can send in a day is limited on the Zulip Cloud Free plan.
+    **Note**: As an anti-spam measure, the number of email invitations you can send in a day is limited on the Zulip Cloud Free plan.
     [Contact support](/help/contact-support) if you hit the limit and want to invite more users.

 {end_tabs}